How Much Chlorine To Add to Storage Tank To Kill Bacteria?

 If using pool chlorine (12% sodium hypochlorite) use half the amounts below.

-Step 5: Drain The Water
+Step 5: Drain and flush tank

 Drain and flush tank if using these higher levels of chlorine.
-Don’t put water with chlorine residual into drains leading to septic tanks, and avoid discharge into creeks, rivers or lakes.
+Don’t put water with chlorine residual into drains leading to septic tanks, and avoid discharge into creeks, rivers, or lakes.

 Be careful if you have a steel storage tank, as corrosion may have occurred over time, and once the tank is cleaned it may develop leaks.

 A general rule of thumb to shock chlorinate and disinfect a storage tank is to mix non-scented NSF-approved household bleach (5.25% chlorine) in the reservoir at the ratio of 1 gallon of bleach for every 1,000 gallons of water (i.e., 1 quart for every 250 gallons of water).

 This will give a chlorine concentration of 50 ppm, far higher than the 0.5 to 2.0 PPM found in treated city water, and make the water unusable for potable water use until residual drops down to less than 4.0 PPM.